Get,

 5. Infected surfaces at the workplace.

-Measures to minimise indoor transmission of Covid-19
+4. Measures to minimize indoor transmission of Covid-19

 To reduce the transmission of COVID-19, the following actions are suggested: